Skip to main content

 Third-party services and legal requests

 We do not partner with third parties to collect or monetize personal data from casual browsing on this site, and we do not maintain data-brokerage-style sharing agreements.
-Subprocessors (for example static hosting, optional form-delivery endpoints, OpenStreetMap when you explicitly run a check, Givebutter when you donate) process data only to provide the service you invoked.
+Service providers we use—such as web hosting, secure storage for submissions, email delivery, geocoding, and payment processing—handle data only to provide the service you invoked, under their own terms and our instructions.

 We comply with applicable law.
-Because we intentionally collect limited categories of information—and retain it only as described—we may be unable to produce detailed non-anonymized historical records that were never stored, or we may only have what remains in ordinary operational inboxes and logs subject to retention limits.
+Because we intentionally collect limited categories of information—and retain it only as described—we may be unable to produce detailed non-anonymized historical records that were never stored, or we may only have what remains in operational records subject to retention limits.

 Information we collect